 Provision for credit losses was €506 million, or 44 basis points of loans, and included approximately €260 million related to COVID-19.
 Provision for credit losses taken in the quarter increased allowance for loan losses to €4.3 billion, equivalent to 95 basis points of total loans.
-The full-year 2020 outlook is for provision of credit losses of 35-45 basis points of loans.
+The full-year 2020 outlook is for provision of credit losses of 35-45 basis points of loans.2

-The Core Bank, which excludes the Capital Release Unit, reported adjusted profit before tax of €1.1 billion, up 32 %, driven by 7 % growth in revenues ex-specific items and a 4 % reduction in adjusted costs ex-transformation charges.
+The Core Bank, which excludes the Capital Release Unit, reported adjusted profit before tax of € 928 million, up 15 %, driven by 5 % growth in revenues ex-specific items and a 4 % reduction in adjusted costs ex-transformation charges.
+Core Bank profit before tax was € 840 million.

-The Capital Release Unit recognised a pre-tax loss of €767 million which was in line with internal expectations.
+The Capital Release Unit recognised a pre-tax loss of \notin 767 million which was in line with internal expectations.
 The unit continued to make progress with asset reduction despite challenging conditions.
-Leverage exposure was reduced by €9 billion to €118 billion in the quarter, while risk weighted assets were down €2 billion to €44 billion.
+Leverage exposure was reduced by \notin 9 billion to \notin 118 billion in the quarter, while risk weighted assets were down \notin 2 billion to \notin 44 billion.